HistoryThis section has been translated automatically.

 3. aortic dissection

-4. boerhaave syndrome (spontaneous rupture of the esophagus after strong vomiting)
+4. boerhaave syndrome (spontaneous rupture of the esophagus after severe vomiting)

 5. tension pneumothorax (Herold 2019 / 2020)

-Furthermore, the following diseases are possible by differential diagnosis:
+Furthermore, differential diagnosis of the following diseases are possible:

 - Acute coronary syndrome